Last Updated on

 Have you ever experienced a Tokyo manga cafe or a capsule hotel?
 What would you choose?

-Watch my experiential videos on Capsule Hotel tours
+Watch my experience of Japanese Capsule Hotel tours

 For those looking for a Tokyo Capsule Hotel experience, check out some of my Japanese capsule hotel tours